February 22, 2025

 • Brandi Money (Community Leader, Tennessee) – pending

-Sponsored by: TBD
+Sponsored by: TBD (sponsor this session)

 Connecting the youth to their traditional roots through weaving.